-Here are typical types of instructions found in nearly every CM Gimmick Rallye:
+Here are typical types of instructions found in nearly every Gimmick Rallye:

-- 1. CVC - The California Vehicle Code this means that no matter what the rallye instructions tell you, you should obey the law at all times.
-If instructed to make a U-turn, for instance, you should do it in a legal and safe place (not by U-turning across double-yellow lines!). - 2.
-RM - (Rallyemaster or Rallye Personnel) Official instructions must be strictly obeyed.
-Instructions might also include an emergency instruction posted or handed out at the start or at a checkpoint to correct some mistake, answer a question, or adapt to road construction or other disasters. - 3.
-SIs - (Special Instructions) Since time immemorial, rallyes have had SIs.
+1. CVC The California Vehicle Code - this means that no matter what the rallye instructions tell you, you should obey the law at all times.
+If instructed to make a U-turn, for instance, you should do it in a legal and safe place (e.g., not across a pair of double-yellow lines!).

+2. SIs

+(Special Instructions) Since covered-wagon rallyes, rallyes have had SIs.
 These instructions are equivalent to the Word of God.
 There are never any gimmicks on Special Instructions.
 SIs are often used on the Route Instruction page to mark a traverse: a set of instructions that is designed to get you quickly or easily from one section of the rallye to another, without having to be concerned about gimmicks.
 This is to allow the RM to have the rallye cover a large area by dividing it into sections.
-It also helps move rallye teams along a freeway.
+It also helps move rallye teams along a large, fast, or busy road or a freeway.
 By not searching for gimmicks, you can more easily match freeway speeds and drive safely.

 SIs will also appear as instructions on the SUPP/SI page (described later) to get you out of a complex gimmick and back onto course.
-SIs may also appear in the GIs and on checkpoint slips.
+SIs may also appear in the General Instructions, on checkpoint slips, and posted at the start.